MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **Data\_VisioSKU**:**integer** - 0 for Standard SKU and 1 for Professional SKU

+#### onboarding.flow

+This event is used to track users’ success while setting up Outlook Mobile.
+It is critical to detecting errors in user experience and processing that could prevent successful completion.

+The following fields are collected:

+- **accounts_found** - an integer indicating how many accounts are found during the SSO (Single Sign On) process.

+- **accounts_selected** - an integer indicating how many SSO accounts the user has selected to add as Outlook accounts.

+- **action** – The step the user has taken (page_load, a button was pressed (next button, skip button), filled in an input field)

+- **page_title** – Which page of the onboarding flow the user is on

+- **page_version** – What version of the page is shown (1 for current version, greater numbers for redesign and experiments)

 ### *Office add-in configuration subtype*

 Software add-ins and their settings​.